sebspion/reqs/draft-ietf-lake-reqs.md

 * COSE algorithms to use with OSCORE

 COSE provides the crypto primitives for OSCORE, and shall therefore be used also by the AKE, for several reasons including maintenance of crypto library.
 COSE provides identification of credentials and algorithms for OSCORE and the AKE, and an extension point for new schemes.

+The AKE cannot rely on messages being exchanged in both directions after the AKE has completed, because CoAP/OSCORE requests may not have a response {{RFC7967}}.
+Furthermore, there is no assumption of dependence between CoAP client/server and AKE initiator/responder roles, and an OSCORE context may be used with CoAP client and server roles interchanged as is done, for example, in {{LwM2M}}.

 Moreover, the AKE must support transport over CoAP.
 Since the AKE messages most commonly will be encapsulated in CoAP, the AKE must not duplicate functionality provided by CoAP, or at least not duplicate functionality in such a way that it adds extra costs in terms of code size, code maintenance, etc. It is therefore assumed that the AKE is being transported in a protocol that provides reliable transport, that can preserve packet ordering and handle message duplication, that can perform fragmentation and protect against denial of service attacks, such as provided by the CoAP Echo option {{I-D.ietf-core-echo-request-tag}}.